devleaks/cockpitdecks-docs/docs/Resources/Deck Internals.md

 - colored-led: A single LED that can be colored.

 ### Image
-If the feedback visuallisation is an iconic image, the `image` attribute specifies the characteristics of the image (size, and eventually, position on a larger surface.)
+If the feedback visuallisation is an iconic image, the `image` attribute specifies the characteristics of the image (size, and eventually, position on a larger surface.) `X`is horizontal and correspond to the `width`, `Y` is vertical and correspond to the `height`.

 ## Deck Type Result
 The result of a deck definition is the list of valid definitions for each button of that deck.
 This includes, for each button, its activation capabilities, its representation capabilities, and the list of valid index name to designate a precise button on the deck.